-In [Mai12] it is shown that emTT is compatible with the described principle of Bar Induction BI(A) for any set A, and the identification of lawlike sequences with recursive ones.
-Indeed, the realizability interpretation in [Mai12] showing that real numbers and choice sequences do not form a set validates the following principle called Formal Church thesis for operations between natural numbers stating that all operations between natural numbers are recursive.
+In [Mai12, Mai18] it is shown that emTT is compatible with the described principle of Bar Induction BI(A) for any set A, and the identification of lawlike sequences with recursive ones.
+Indeed, there exists a realizability interpretation showing that real numbers and choice sequences do not form a set validating the Formal Church thesis for operations between natural numbers (CT{tt}).